Holistic Psychotherapy

 • Positive integration into identity

-Step 1: Stabilization & safe environment
+Step 1: Stabilisation & Safe Environment

 First of all, stabilisation within the personal life environment must be ensured: